blastlab/indoornavi-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.

+## Install Node.js & npm

+Install Node.js® and npm if they are not already on your machine, from here: http://nodejs.org/download/.

+Verify that you are running at least node 6.9.x and npm 3.x.x by running node -v and npm -v in a terminal/console window.

+## Install the Angular CLI globally

+Run `npm install -g @angular/cli`

+## Create new project

+Open a terminal window.
+Run `ng new my-project-name`.
+Patience please (it takes time).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.